stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 which formed the underscoring, he could not tell; but something in that combination affected him very badly and very peculiarly.
 He recalled it to the end of his days, writing it down from memory in his diary and once trying to recite it to his close friend Dr. Checkley till he saw how greatly it disturbed the urbane rector.
 It read:

-   "The essential Saltes of Animals may be so prepared and preserved, that an ingenious Man may have the whole Ark of Noah in his own Studie, and raise the fine Shape of an Animal out of its Ashes at his Pleasure; and by the lyke Method from the essential Saltes of humane Dust, a Philosopher may, without any criminal Necromancy, call up the Shape of any dead Ancestour from the Dust whereinto his Bodie has been incinerated. "
+> "The essential Saltes of Animals may be so prepared and
+> preserved, that an ingenious Man may have the whole Ark of Noah in his own Studie, and raise the
+> fine Shape of an Animal out of its Ashes at his Pleasure; and by the lyke Method from the essential
+> Saltes of humane Dust, a Philosopher may, without any criminal Necromancy, call up the Shape of any
+> dead Ancestour from the Dust whereinto his Bodie has been incinerated."

 It was near the docks along the southerly part of the Town Street, however, that the worst things were muttered about Joseph Curwen.
 Sailors are superstitious folk; and the seasoned salts who manned the infinite rum, slave, and molasses sloops, the rakish privateers, and the great brigs of the Browns, Crawfords, and Tillinghasts, all made strange furtive signs of